paulkluka/viteProcedural/README.md

                 * for other bjs modules check out this url for the names: https://doc.babylonjs.com/setup/frameworkPackages/npmSupport
         * to get back the git managed index.html that was overwritten by the vite project installation
             * command: git restore .
-        * to start your project with a new branch under your name - note: replace yourname with your own name!
+        * start your project with a new branch under your name (avoid conflicts with other collaborators work later on)
+            * note: you only need to do this once
+            * note: replace yourname with your own name below!
                 * command: git checkout -b yourname
+            * add your branch to the remote repo
+                * command: git push origin yourname
     * to run the vite dev server:
-        * type the this command at the base folder of the project
+        * type the this command at the base folder of the project (inside bjs-vite-procedural-environment)
             * command: npm run dev
         * once started, press h for help
         * press o to launch a browser to preview the project